redboul/info4-gl-packaging/WORKSHOP.md

 Each time your run a new container, the data.txt file is new and nothing is persisted.

-Comment once more the line 4 and 5 of the `Dockerfile` and move to next section.
+**Comment** the line 4 and 5 of the `Dockerfile` and move to next section.

 #### Mount a local path

-Currently, the local `data/data.txt` file is not used by the container.
+Currently, the local `data/data.txt` file is not edited by the container.
 That is because the container have no visibility whatsoever of the parent machine as long as you don't share anything between them.

 The `-v local_absolute_path:container_absolute_path` option allows you to play with so called **volumes** with the container.